 Traditionally speaking, venture capitalists make investment decisions using "rules of thumb".
 Scientifically speaking, this approach is called heuristics.
-Heuristics is when decisions are made based on limited information relying heavily on past experiences.
-Today, there's more data about startups than ever.
-In an industry driven by data and analytics, it only makes sense to have a rational approach in investing using data, models and stochastic theories.
+It is when you make decisions based on "past experience" and not "data."
+But today, there's more data about startups than ever.
+In an industry driven by data and analytics, it only makes sense to have a rational approach in investing using data.
+This is what we do.

 We select investment opportunities through the lens of multi-factor analysis.
 We deploy capital in a calculated way.
 We optimize and solve for how much to invest at any given round.

 Our funds are formed based on a three tenets: bias-free selection, calculated deployment, and risk concentration.

 1. Cognitive biases are toxic when it comes to making investment decisions.
 That's why we evaluate startups for their merits in terms of technology and business.

 2. Instead of deploying capital arbitrarily from deal to deal as it's been done traditionally, we perform complex stochastic calculations to determine check sizes, re-up levels and dry powder similar to the way it's done at legendary funds such as Pimco and Berkshire Hathaway.